GoLover/betbright-management-console/docs/adr/0002-golang-development-language.md

-# 1. Use Golang for develop this project
+# 2. Use Golang for develop this project
-Date: 2022-01-20

 ## Status